 - Knife Juggler – Works very well with Call to Arms and your Hero Power.

-- Rockpool Hunter – If you can stick a 1-drop, Rockpool Hunter is far and away your best turn 2 play.
+- Rockpool Hunter – If you can stick a Murloc, Rockpool Hunter is far and away your best early game play.

 - Coldlight Seer – It’s hard to land buffs on Murlocs when they’re dead.
 Coldlight Seer helps you keep your Murlocs healthy and ready to trade efficiently.
 Or just go face.